-Note that there is no immediate indication from running the start command that it was actually successful, hence the status command is run immediately after.
+Note that there is no immediate indication from running the start command that it was actually successful, hence the status command is run after.
+For best results, wait a few seconds after running the start command before running the status command.
 (If the start was unsuccessful, a good start to diagnostics would include running tail /p4/N/logs/log and cat/p4/N/logs/p4d\init.log).